Office Hours: Monday-Thursday, 8:00 a.m. – 5:00 p.m. (Closed 12:00-1:00 p.m.). Wednesday by Phone Only.

 • Five general public fixed routes (“FAST”)

-• Two on-demand microtransit zones (“FAST Connect”)
+• Two on-demand microtransit zones and two venues (“FAST Connect”)

-• Americans with Disabilities Act (ADA) paratransit for residents living within Fairfield city limits (“FAST Connect ADA”)
+• FAST Connect ADA (Americans with Disabilities Act) paratransit for residents living within Fairfield city limits

 • Intercity Taxi Program for ADA-certified residents of Solano County

-Questions regarding FAST and FAST Connect call (707) 422-2877 and questions regarding FAST Connect ADA paratransit services call (707) 429-2400.
+For questions regarding FAST and FAST Connect, please call (707) 422-2877.
+For questions regarding FAST Connect ADA paratransit services, please call (707) 429-2400.

 Holiday Operations